corejourney/core-blog/content/about/_index.md

 > __where are you from?__

-ethnically chinese, spent most of my life in canada
+ethnically chinese, spend most of my life in canada

 > __do i know you irl?__